 Tips for Tax Deductible Donations to Charitable Organizations

 ’Tis the season for giving!
-On and around the holidays, many Americans help those in need by giving back through charitable contributions.
+On and around the holidays, many Americans help those in need by giving back through charitable contributions, especially on Giving Tuesday.

 What Are Tax Deductible Donations?

-It’s no secret that charitable donations are tax deductible and may even help lower your tax bill.
+It’s no secret that charitable donations may be tax deductible and help lower your tax bill.
 But not all donations or contributions are created equal.
 There are specific IRS guidelines to follow when it comes to tax deductible donations to charity.
 Here are a few tips to make sure your contributions positively impact your tax return:

 1 – Make Sure The Organization is Legit

-Unfortunately, many organizations pose as non-profits.
+Not all non-profit organizations are eligible to receive tax-deductible donations.
 To qualify for a tax deduction for your charitable contribution, your donation must be to a qualified charitable organization.
 Luckily, the IRS has put together a list of IRS Exempt Organizations so you can easily check that you are giving to a qualified organization.
 Double check that the organization you intend to contribute to is on the list.
+Also, beware of scammers posing as qualified charities, especially around holiday time.

 2 – Political Donations Don’t Count